Choose another lake

 Additional Lake Information: Beaver Lake does not have a formal boat ramp but there is a small gravel access for personal watercraft launching.
 A concession stand located at the park provides paddle boat rental, bait, food and drinks.
 A one- lane concrete boat ramp on the Fox River is present as well.
 Boaters – Electric trolling motor only.
 Statewide fishing regulations apply.

-Additional Site-Specific Fishing Regulations:
+Site-Specific Fishing Regulations:

-All Fish Species - Two Pole and Line Fishing Only.
+All Fish Species: Two Pole and Line Fishing Only.

 Contact Information: